benlehrburger/Robotics/README.md

 # Random Walk

-The program that I completed for programming assignment 0 executes a random walk for a robot in an arbitrary environment.
+This program executes a random walk for a robot in an arbitrary environment.
 The robot moves forward with constant velocity in a straight line until it encounters some object within a particular threshold distance.
 At this point, the robot rotates to a random angle, doing so until there is no longer an object within the threshold distance.
 Then, it proceeds to move forward once more.
 The robot will move as such for an indefinite amount of time.

 The specific parts of the program that I coded were (a) identifying whether an object was within the robot’s minimum threshold distance and (b) having the robot move forwards without an object in its path and rotating when there is.
 To identify whether there is an object in the robot’s path, I first took the array of scans and found the indices within that array at which our robot’s parameterized minimum and maximum scan angles are located.
 It is inside this slice of the array that our robot can actually see.
 So, within this slice, we need to know if there is an object or not.
 I located the closest object by taking the minimum of that slice.
 I made the min/max scan angles 45 degrees in each direction to allow for a wider field of vision.
 If that minimum is less than our minimum threshold distance, then I set our boolean for ‘close object’ to true.
 I made the minimum threshold distance 0.5 meters so the robot would have enough foresight to rotate appropriately if indeed there was an object within that range.